Nickimani/Project_2/README.md

 ## Methods

 ### Exploratory data analysis
-While exploring the data an oulier was found in `bedrooms` and I dropped that record.
+While exploring the data I found an outlier in `bedrooms` which was a hosue with 33 bedrooms.
+I decided to drop that record.

 I then replaced `yr_built` with `home_age` to represent the age of a house at the time it was sold.
 Also I replaced `yr_renovated` with `renovated` that shows whether a house has had any renovations done(1s) or not(0s).